loccao1105/loccao1105.github.io/_pages/about.md

 For more
 ------
-💡 If you have additional research ideas or questions, I’d be glad to connect—just reach out! 🤝
+If you have advice or topics to discuss about AI, please feel free to connect with me! 🤗 🤝

 (__Email__: *22127234@student.hcmus.edu.vn*)